salemove/ios-bundle/docs/Quickstart.md

 ### Prepare git-lfs

-Some of the dependencies are hosted using [git-lfs][3] so before using Cocoapods or Carthage make sure to have git-lfs installed then and run `git lfs install --skip-smudge` in your repository.
+Some of the dependencies are hosted using [git-lfs][3] so before using Cocoapods or Carthage make sure to have git-lfs installed and configured for your repository.
 It might take some time for all dependencies to load for the first time.

 ### CocoaPods